ti-cortex-m4/demo-java-virtual-threads2/readme.md

 Continuations are a sequential code that can suspend itself and later be resumed.
 When a continuation suspends, it saves its content and passes control outside.
 When a continuation is resumed, control returns to the last suspending point with the previous context.

 By default virtual threads use a work-stealing scheduler.
-Their scheduler is pluggable and instead can be used any other scheduler that implements the `Executor` interface.
+This scheduler is pluggable, and any other scheduler that implements the `Executor` interface can be used instead.
 The schedulers do not even need to be aware that they are scheduling continuations.
 From their view, they are ordinary tasks that implement the `Runnable` interface.
-When a continuation suspends, it appears to the scheduler as if the task is terminated.
+When a continuation is suspended, it appears to the scheduler as if the task is terminated.
 When the continuation is resubmitted, it will continue when the scheduler executes it again.

 The scheduler executes the tasks of virtual threads on a pool of a few platform threads used as _carrier threads_.
 By default, their initial number is equal to the number of available hardware threads, and their maximum number is 256.